dbrownidau/constitution/WIP-Constitution.md

 9.1.3.
 The presidential advisor

 9.2.
-Exectuive Committee members have the power to:
+Executive Committee members have the power to:

 9.2.1.
 Elect Committee members and assign them with a role.